paulhibbitts/test-docsify-this/docs/README.md

 <img src="https://raw.githubusercontent.com/paulhibbitts/test-docsify-this/test-docsify-this-v2/docs/images/docsify-this-example-page.jpg" width="1152" height="819" class="responsive image-border-rounded" alt="Example Docsify-This URL displayed by Docsify-This"><br>
 <em>The web page displayed by Docsify-This.net, showing the Markdown file with a sidebar that includes headings up to 3 levels, as specified by the Docsify-This URL.</em>

-#### Page Appearance URL Parameters
+#### Page Appearance URL Parameters (Basic)

-Learn more about each of the available Docsify-This URL parameters below, and discover what is possible when combining URL parameters and online Markdown files with a set of [ready-to-use Docsify-This markdown templates](/?id=ready-to-use-docsify-this-markdown-templates).
+Learn more about each of the basic Docsify-This URL parameters below, and discover what is possible when combining URL parameters and online Markdown files with a set of [ready-to-use Docsify-This markdown templates](#ready-to-use-docsify-this-markdown-templates).

-**Core URL Parameters (included in the standard Web Page Builder)**
+**Basic URL Parameters (included in the standard Web Page Builder)**

 * [browser-tab-title](/?id=browser-tab-title)
 * [edit-link](/?id=edit-link)